Robust stability analysis of a simple data-driven model predictive control approach: Robust data-driven MPC

 \subsection{Main technical result}

 We denote the perturbed extended state $\tilde{\xi}_t$ by

 The following technical result proves a continuity-like property of the Lyapunov function candidate $Y_L(\tilde{\xi}_t) \coloneqq J_L^*(\tilde{\xi}_t)+ W(\tilde{\xi}_t)$, where $W$ is an IOSS Lyapunov function (compare Lemma~\ref{lemma:extended}).
-This idea is based on previous work in the framework of model-based robust MPC in \cite{NovelConstraintTightening} and it is useful in the proof of Theorem \ref{thm:practicalStabilityThm} below.
+The result is inspired by previous work on \emph{model-based} robust MPC with state measurements~\cite{NovelConstraintTightening}, and it is useful in the proof of Theorem \ref{thm:practicalStabilityThm} below.

 \begin{lemma} Assume Problem \eqref{eq:robustDDUNCMPC} is feasible at time $t$, $u^\mathrm{d}$ is persistently exciting of order $l+L+n$, and $Y_L(\tilde{\xi}_{t}) \leq \bar{Y}$.
 Then, the function $Y_{L-1}(\xi)$ satisfies